juampi92/juampi92.github.io/source/_posts/seo-testing.md

 ### What about seeded data?

-When testing dynamic pages, you will have to seed data in order to test.
-Seeded data usually uses random data, which will make every seed unique, and it will never match the previous snapshot.
+When testing dynamic pages, you will have to seed data in order to test the page.
+Seeded data usually uses random attributes which will make every seed unique.
+Generating unique attributes each time will never match the previous attribute stored in the snapshot.

 **How do we solve this problem?** We don't fake.

-When testing SEO pages, we will control our strings.
-If we want to test how a long post title gets cropped in the `<title/>` tag, we will seed always the same long title.
+When testing SEO pages, we will control our attributes.
+If we want to test how a title gets cropped in the `<title/>` tag, we will seed always the same long title.

 ```php
 test('article page SEO tags', function () {